dmacri/Qt-VTK-viewer/doc/PLUGIN_ARCHITECTURE.md

 ## Overview

-The Qt-VTK-viewer implements a dynamic plugin system that allows loading custom visualization models at runtime without recompiling the main application.
+The OOpenCal-Viewer implements a dynamic plugin system that allows loading custom visualization models at runtime without recompiling the main application.

 ### Key Features